Syrian Americans: Employment

 The majority of the early Syrian immigrants arrived in the United States seeking better jobs; they usually engaged in basic commerce, especially peddling.
 Syrian American peddlers found their jobs comfortable since peddling required little training and mediocre vocabulary.
 Syrian American peddlers served as the distribution medium for the products of small manufacturers.
 Syrian peddlers traded mostly in dry goods, primarily clothing.
 Networks of Syrian traders and peddlers across the United States aided the distribution of Syrian settlements; by 1902, Syrians could be found working in Seattle, Washington.
 Most of these peddlers were successful, and, with time, and after raising enough capital, some became importers and wholesalers, recruiting newcomers and supplying them with merchandise.
 By 1908, there were 3,000 Syrian-owned businesses in the United States.
 By 1910, the first Syrian millionaires had emerged.

 Syrian Americans gradually started to work in various métiers; many worked as physicians, lawyers, and engineers.
 Many Syrian Americans also worked in the bustling auto industry, bringing about large Syrian American gatherings in areas like Dearborn, Michigan.
 Later Syrian emigrants served in fields like banking, medicine, and computer science.
 Syrian Americans have a different occupational distribution than all Americans.
 According to the 2000 census, 42% of the Syrian Americans worked in management and professional occupations, compared with 34% of their counterparts in the total population; additionally, more Syrian Americans worked in sales than all American workers.
 However, Syrian Americans worked less in the other work domains like farming, transportation, construction, etc. than all American workers.
 According to the American Medical Association (AMA) and the Syrian American Medical Society (SAMS), which represents American health care providers of Syrian descent, there are estimated 4000 Syrian physicians practicing in the United States representing 0.4% of the health workforce and 1.6% of international medical graduates.
-However the reported number of Syrian American physicians does not include the second and third generation of Syrian descent, therefore it is estimated that 10,000 Syrian American physicians practice in the United States.

 The median household income for Syrian families is higher than the national earning median; employed Syrian men earned an average $46,058 per year, compared with $37,057 for all Americans and $41,687 for Arab Americans.
 Syrian American families also had a higher median income than all families and lower poverty rates than those of the general population.